Chrysler minivans (S): Body

 Designed as an alternative to full-size station wagons, the standard-length Dodge Caravan/Plymouth Voyager (two inches shorter and two inches wider than a K-car station wagon), presented nearly double the cargo space of a K-car station wagon with a 7-foot long cargo floor.
 Similar to the K-car station wagons, the minivans use a liftgate rear door (supported by gas struts), unlocked by key.

 Several seating configurations were offered, depending on trim level.
 The standard configuration of five-passenger seating in two rows was included with seven or eight-passenger seating in three rows; the back two seats were two-passenger and three-passenger bench seats (in the style of a larger van, these latched to the floor).
 The more popular two-passenger configuration was offered in several configurations, with low-back seats (as the minivan was technically a light truck), or high back seats with headrests; depending on trim level, seats could have vinyl, "deluxe" cloth or vinyl, or "luxury" cloth/vinyl upholstery.
 Two styles of rear seats were offered.
 The three-passenger rear bench was adjustable for passenger legroom or cargo space; the seatback also folded down when not in use.
 In 1985, a five-passenger version was introduced with a fold-flat rear seat; called "Convert-a-bed", the option allowed the rear seat to fold backwards into a bed.
 The Convert-a-bed was also available paired with the front bench seat.

 To lower production and development costs of the Chrysler minivans, the vehicles maintained a high degree of visible parts commonality with other Chrysler vehicles, sharing wheel covers, door handles, instrument panels, and other visible trim pieces with the Aries/Reliant and other Chrysler vehicles.
 As the design of the dashboard precluded a conventional glove box, Chrysler added a large storage drawer underneath the passenger seat (a feature retained in later generations of Chrysler minivans and the Chrysler PT Cruiser).
-The minivans also became the first automobiles ever with modern cup holders.
+The minivans also became some of the earliest mass produced automobiles to feature dedicated cup holders that were outside of the glovebox from the factory.

 1984–1986

-At their 1984 launch, as with the K-Cars, the Dodge Caravan and Plymouth Voyager were externally distinguished largely by their grilles.
-Both vehicles were fitted with four headlights, with the Caravan fitted with an eggcrate grille while the Voyager was fitted with a horizontally-oriented grille.
-In what would become a signature styling feature of 1980s Chrysler minivans, top-trim Caravans and Voyagers were both offered with simulated woodgrain as an option.
+At their 1984 launch, the Dodge Caravan and Plymouth Voyager followed suit with the K-cars, with the two model lines being externally distinguished primarily by their grille design; both were fitted with vertically-stacked headlamps.
+The Caravan was styled with an eggcrate grille with the Voyager receiving a grille with horizontally-oriented trim.
+In a styling feature exclusive to the first two generations of the Chrysler minivans, top-trim examples of the model line both offered simulated woodgrain paneling as an option.

-In following with many other Chrysler vehicles, for 1986, Chrysler minivans shifted from 4-lug to 5-lug wheels.
+In following with many other Chrysler vehicles, the Caravan/Voyager shifted from 4-lug to 5-lug wheels for 1986.
 To reduce high-speed wind noise, Chrysler added a bumper-mounted air dam.